pontuslaestadius/carpet/README.md

 ## Installing and Running

-1. First and foremost, Clone the repository to a local directory.
+1. First and foremost, clone the repository to a local directory.
 ```
 git clone https://github.com/pontuslaestadius/carpet
 ```